jaycieliu/IDX-Exchange-Summer-2026-DS-Intern/README.md

 - lower dollar error,
 - acceptable typical percentage error,
 - better stability from validation to final testing.

+## Final Decision

+The final XGBoost model is suitable for pricing review, valuation quality checks, and manual-review prioritization.
+It should not be used as a standalone pricing engine.

 ## Where The Model Works Best